Invertex/BSKY-Enhancer/README.md

   - And includes user's "DID" so they can be found even if their Handle/Username changes!
 - Adds a "Copy Link" button below media posts to automatically copy it as a `bskyx.app` link, so the media will embed properly when pasted elsewhere.
 - Hidden "hashtags" show on the post! (other apps like deck.blue can make posts with the tags hidden in data)
-- Not-following status icon on avatars if you don't follow the user.
+- Icon on Avatars to show you're not following them!!
 Just like on Mobile!
+- Improvents to content layout.
+Primarily allow single images and video to use more vertical space!

 ![](https://i.imgur.com/PylWOw3.png)
 ![](https://i.imgur.com/nv8k9dV.png)